Margaret Lin Xavier: Marriage to Phraya Srivisarvacha

-Xavier married Phraya Srivisaravaja on 15 August 1926.
+Xavier married Phraya Srivisarvacha on 15 August 1926.
 He would become the Minister of Foreign Affairs of Thailand in 1932.
-She was bestowed the title of Khun Ying Srivisanvaja.
-They had two daughters, Than Phu Ying Manasanit Vannikul (née Srivisanvaja) and Khun Ying Sawitree Srivisanvaja, and one son, Kittirat Srivisanvaja.
+She was bestowed the title of Khun Ying Srivisarvacha.
+They had two daughters, Than Phu Ying Manatsanit Vanikul (née Srivisarvacha) and Khun Ying Sawitri Osathanugrah, and one son, Kittirat Srivisarvacha.

 Death

 Xavier contracted encephalitis and died due to complications of influenza on 6 December 1932.
 She was 34.

 Tribute

 On 29 May 2020, Google celebrated her life with a Google Doodle.